 However, a small body of work exploring food intakes found that NSLP participants may consume more sodium and cholesterol than nonparticipants and that student lunches may be low in nutrients (Campbell et al., 2011; Cohen et al., 2013; Gleason & Suitor, 2003).
-While these previous studies offered insight into NSLP participants’ consumption patterns, authors tended to use self-reports of food eaten over a 24-hour period or before-and-after photos that may have led to imprecise estimates of food consumed by students.
-Furthermore, existing research largely investigated student selection patterns prior to changes to NSLP’s meal standards under the Healthy, Hunger-Free Kids Act (Food and Nutrition Service, USDA, 2010; Gleason & Suitor 2003, Briefel et al., 2009; Schanzenbach, 2009).
-This lack of research should be addressed because of evidence that changes to the federal nutritional standards guiding the NSLP may have improved the quality of school meals (Johnson et al., 2016).quantitative fewneeded to better make sense of whyparticipantparticipantspolicyperceptive body of surrounding the NSLP that currently existnWhile muchthe current centered on the NSLP
+While these previous studies offer insight into NSLP participants’ consumption patterns, authors tended to use self-reports of food eaten over a 24-hour period or before-and-after photos that may have led to imprecise estimates of food consumed by students.
+Furthermore, existing research largely investigates student selection patterns prior to changes to NSLP’s meal standards under the Healthy Hunger-Free Kids Act (Food and Nutrition Service, USDA, 2010; Gleason & Suitor 2003, Briefel et al., 2009; Schanzenbach, 2009).
+These gaps in the literature should be addressed since there is evidence that changes to the NSLP nutritional standards may have contributed to improving the quality of school meals (Johnson et al., 2016).

-Secondto gainthe students who participate in the NSLP daily

-Data collection was done as a quantitative study with an innovative, data-recording tool in a middle school cafeteria to better understand consumption patterns of students in the NSLP.
-Qualitative interviews were used to better understand the consumption patterns seen in the quantitative study as well as to gain perspective of the primary stakeholder of the NSLP, the students.
-Few studies have sought to better understand the student experience in the NSLP (Kleef et al., 2019; Pavia et al., 2016).
-Researchers have attempted to gain the student lunchroom perspective specifically surrounding various nutrition intervention programs (Chatterjee et al., 2016; Eustachio et al., 2021).
+In addition to existing quantitative scholarship, researchers have attempted to gain the students’ perspectives on school lunch, specifically surrounding various nutrition intervention programs that exist (Chatterjee et al., 2016; Eustachio et al., 2021).
 Researchers have also sought to examine the student perspective of school lunches in different countries such as Sweden and Brazil (Kleef et al., 2019; Paiva et al., 2016).
-Yet few, if any, studies specifically targeted the student perspective of the students who actively participate in the NSLP in the United States.
-This research addresses a gap in the current body of research by striving to better understand how the current stakeholders (i.e., students enrolled in the NSLP) experience the program.
-This perspective is needed for understanding why students are making their selection and consumption choices in the cafeteria.
+Yet few studies have specifically targeted the student perspective of those who actively participate in the NSLP (Pagan et al., 2017).
+This perspective is needed to better make sense of why students may be making their selection and consumption choices in the cafeteria.
+Using qualitative interviews to better understand the participant perspective of the NSLP can provide policy makers and researchers insight into the way that participants of this federal program experience the policy daily.
+This research takes the first step in understanding how students experience the NSLP and seeks to provide insight into a gap that currently exists within the NSLP literature, which is the perceptive of the participant, the student.

-This research is grounded in Albert Bandura’s Social Cognitive Theory (SCT).
-The SCT theorizes that people’s choices are based on their previous experience or current environment (Bandura, 2001).
-Using the SCT to better understand student selection and consumption patterns across cafeteria’s can be useful in understanding why students have made these choices.
-Using the SCT to theorize the selection and consumption patterns of students provide the lense to understanding lunchroom implications, policy shifts, and interventions.

-The qualitative interviews with students should provide a better understanding of and lens to the quantitative data.
-Using and establishing qualitative interviews with students who participate in the NSLP after collecting quantitative data from NSLP participants offered valuable perspectives on NSLP outcomes by specifically targeting questions around the quantitative data collected.
-Together, this mixed-method approach to understanding the NSLP will offered valuable perspective around two gaps that currently exist in the research: (a) what are students enrolled in the NSLP consuming daily during school lunch, and (b) why do these selection and consumption patterns exist?
+To summarize, there are key gaps in the body of literature surrounding the NSLP that currently exist.
+First, research has been inconclusive on how the implementation of the NSLP has effected student nutritional intake with different studies finding divergent outcomes for students (Capograssi & You, 2015; Hernandez et al., 2010; Millimet et al., 2010; Schanzenbach, 2009; Alfonso et al., 2019; Briefel et al., 2009; Alfonso et al., 2019; Capograssi & You, 2015; Gundersen et al., 2012).
+While much of the current research centered on the NSLP focuses on student food selection as opposed to what students consume at lunch.
+Second, few studies have attempted to gain the perspective of the students who participate in the NSLP daily.

 Purpose of the Study